Classification

 Jorge Luis Borges, ‘The Analytical Language of John Wilkins’ [3].

-Needless to say, this presentation has little to do with the reality of the classification methods actually used in ancient or contemporary China.
+Needless to say, this account has little to do with the reality of the classification methods actually used in ancient or contemporary China.

 [1] In this book, the word category is used only in the sense defined in the entry Categorization – nomination, and not with the Aristotelian sense of « predicate, predicable or fundamental category ».